wp-plugins/add-meta-tags/readme.txt

 Please check out the changelog of each release by following the links below.
 You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-meta-tags/roadmap "Add-Meta-Tags Roadmap") regarding future releases of the plugin.

 - [2.8.9](http://www.codetrax.org/versions/289)
- - Improved support for multilingual plugins WPML and Polylang. (props to Eduardo Molon for valuable feedback.)
+ - Improved support for the multilingual plugins WPML and Polylang. (props to Eduardo Molon for valuable feedback.)
  - Various minor bug fixes and improvements.
 - [2.8.8](http://www.codetrax.org/versions/288)
  - New experimental metabox feature: Express Review (needs to be enabled in the settings).
 Adds a metabox field which accepts review related information in special notation and generates a schema.org Review instead of Article.
 Only for advanced users.
 Feedback is welcome.